TRUFAMANIA

 Ascomata: hypogeous, subglobose or irregular in form, lobed, deeply sulcate, 1-5 cm in size, dirty white at first, then light brown, smooth.

-Gleba: friable, solid, whitish at first, becoming light gray, light brown at maturity, marbled with numerous, thin, white, meandering veins.
-Characteristically loculate, sometimes shows a spongy aspect, more evident in exsiccata.
+Gleba: friable, solid, whitish at first, becoming light grey, light brown at maturity, marbled with numerous, thin, white, meandering veins.
+Characteristically loculate, sometimes showing a spongy appearance, more evident in exsiccata.

 Odour: distinctive, faint when harvesting.